My process for making digital look like film

 I wrote an entire blog post on how to shoot in manual (click here to read it).
 It will walk you through my exact process for setting my aperture, ISO, shutter speed, and white balance.

 And if you need to start nailing your images in-camera, I wrote an entire guide just for you!
-Click the button below and I’ll teach you how to take light and airy images on your camera in 30 minutes.
+Click here for my light and airy camera settings.

 Step 6: Shoot in RAW